Friday, May 31, 2024

 During the show’s taping, the producers followed and succeeded in booking big Hollywood stars such as Diana Ross, Henry Belafonte, and Tina Turner to participate as special guests of “The Muppet Show.”

 Aired on Sundays, “The Muppet Show” had an astronomical acceptance.
-During the last three months of 1976, it was viewed by 14 million in Great Britain.
+During the last three months of 1976, it was viewed by 14 million people in Great Britain.

-Before making the documentary, the Henson family was reluctant to have the creative patriarch’s image and private life going public for numerous reasons.
+Before making the documentary, the Henson family was reluctant to have the creative patriarch’s image and private life go public for numerous reasons.
 Looking at the archive, Ron Howard saw different options to approach his newest adventure.
 He focused on the entire family behind the creator and, of course, on the unforgettable characters.

 Howard unfolds almost a biographical story that includes fabulous archival clips, treasured interviews, glorious footage behind the cameras, and some staggering and boundless graphic material that will keep us wondering more about the conception and embodiment of those dear and unforgettable characters and the creator himself.
 Disney Plus and a dozen other producers, counting members of the Henson family and the estate’s heirs, proceeded to produce the new documentary.